SherG/perpetual-elm/exampleSite/content/services/equipment-leasing.md

 ### Save Money With Section 179

-However, thanks to Section 179 of the IRS tax code, you can deduct the full purchase price of qualifying equipment and software -- up to $1 million -- from your gross revenue.
+<br/>However, thanks to Section 179 of the IRS tax code, you can deduct the full purchase price of qualifying equipment and software -- up to $1 million -- from your gross revenue.
 You can also deduct 100% of the depreciation.

 Here's an example of how Section 179 works: